k3l3vr4/jekyll-now/about.md

 ### Contact me

-If you would like to contact me please do so through [LinkedIn](https://www.linkedin.com/in/michael-labuschagne-3188297/) or [Twitter](https://twitter.com/kel3vr4)
+If you would like to contact me please do so via [LinkedIn](https://www.linkedin.com/in/michael-labuschagne-3188297/) or [Twitter](https://twitter.com/kel3vr4)